Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/rescue_mode/guide.en-gb.md

 ///

-Once the mounting operation is done, you can access your files and carry out troubleshooting tasks inside the folder you have used as mount point.
+Once the mounting operation is done, you can access your files and carry out troubleshooting tasks inside the folder you have defined as mount point.
 Example:

 ```bash
 cd /mnt